bioinfo-pf-curie/scChIP-inDrop/docs/output.md

 - **SE multimapped** : sequence aligned on multiple indexes.
 - **SE not aligned** : sequence corresponding to none index.

-drop apres 1er index observed. caused : not ligated correctly. ligation séquentielle : first indx 1 is ligated, then 2 then 3 ligués..il ft que les premiers soient bien. perte d'index à chq round.

-1:
-~75

-2:
-~50

-3:
-~40
+A drop in successfull alignement percentage is observed after the first index.
+It is due to the sequential ligation of indexes (first the index 1 is ligated, then the 2, then the 3) that leads to a loss at each round.
+It is attempted that arround 75% of the first index map correctly, arround 50% for the second and arround 40% for the third.

 ![MultiQC](images/bowtie2_se_plot.png)